CADBIMDeveloper/LMV-QL/README.md

 Autodesk.Viewing.Private.displayUnitsPrecisionEnum
 ```
 - `dbIds` forces LMV-QL to perform query only on the ids were provided by user.
 Default value is `[]` - perform the query on the entire model

+- `modelBrowserExcludeRoot`.
+Default value is `true`.
+Set `false` to force users to add model name to queries.
+Value can be taken from `viewer.config.modelBrowserExcludeRoot`.
+See also [Root object not visible in Model browser](https://aps.autodesk.com/blog/root-object-not-visible-model-browser)

+- `modelName`.
+Taken into account only if `modelBrowserExcludeRoot` is `false`.
+The value could be taken from `model.getDocumentNode().getModelName()` or, probably model config.